Mohammadrezamirzai/filimosample/README.md

 - **Responsive Design**: Mobile-first, with a hamburger menu, responsive buttons, and adaptive layouts.
 - **Animated Hero Section**: Smooth background transitions, animated gradients, and engaging CTAs.
 - **Authentication**: Signup and Login forms with robust validation and clean UX.
+- **Profile Dropdown**: After login/signup, the Navbar shows a profile icon.
+Clicking it opens a modern dropdown with dashboard and logout options, styled to match the rest of the app.
+- **Logout Functionality**: Securely log out from the dropdown, which updates the Navbar and redirects to home.
 - **Subscription Panel**: Interactive, modern subscription plan selector with summary and highlight for popular plans.
 - **Info Sections**: Glassmorphism, SVG icons, and device compatibility highlights.
 - **Cinema & Kids Sections**: Modern, playful layouts for cinema and kids content.